 “It is impossible to talk about a single story without talking about power,” Adichie cautions.
 The power she references rests in the hands of news media executives who decide what can be dramatized for economic and political gain.
 In this case, “showing a people as one thing, only one thing, over and over again and that is what they become.”

 It is true.
 Africa is what the media dramatizes.
-We see that in Captain Phillips and the lost boys story.
-But the ‘gatekeepers’ and other barriers which have impeded the flow of contrary views about Africa, are being broken down, one impediment at a time, by a new generation of Africans.
+We see that in Captain Phillips and the Lost Boys’ story.
+But the ‘gatekeepers’ and other barriers that have impeded the flow of contrary views about Africa, are being broken down, one impediment at a time, by a new generation of Africans.